-Archimèdes by Milus is the modern successor of the Super compressor of the 70s with its dramatic proportions, as well as the 666, the original model created a decade earlier.
+Archimèdes by Milus is the modern successor of the Super compressor of the Seventies with its dramatic proportions, as well as the 666, the original model created a decade earlier.

 In the mid-to-late 50s, Swiss case manufacturer Ervin Piquerez S.A.
-(EPSA) filed patents and began manufacturing their latest and greatest catalog component, the Super Compressor case, for different brands.
+(EPSA) filed patents and began manufacturing their latest and greates catalog component, the Super Compressor case, for different brands.